Software Testing Trends in 2020

 In the end, testing is no less important than the development itself.
 This is triggered by shortening terms, increasing requirements and the frequency of changes to the software code.
-Thus, the main trend of 2020 is the increasing role of the “testing department”.
-Companies that do not make the test a full-fledged part of their strategy will fail.
+Thus, the main trend in 2020 is the increasing role of the “testing department”.
+Companies that do not do the test a full-fledged part of their strategy will fail.

 Web Design Gallery